 Many, if not most things as we know them fail to maintain their present form.
-In some ways, this is a gift: relationships blossom, work becomes more meaningful, and we come to know ourselves in deeper ways.
+In some ways, this is a gift: relationships blossom, children grow older, work becomes more meaningful, and we come to know ourselves in deeper ways.
 But change, for better or worse, can bring about a sense of nostalgia for what was and resistance to what is.

 Perhaps that is why we cling so tightly to those aspects of ourselves, our partners, our environments, which first brought us unbridled joy.
 We did not have to mold them to fit our needs and desires; we chose them because they already did.